10 Tips for SEO Press Releases

 At their best, press releases can strengthen your Internet presence and cultivate fresh clientele.
 They can put you in the good graces of journalists who can spread your news into new circles, rewarding you with viewers and fresh sets of eyes.

-But at their worst they can be a landfill: A World Wide Waste of space, time, and words.
-They can make your business and your brand seem stiff, pretentious, or worse—boring.
+But they can be a landfill at their worst: A worldwide waste of space, time, and words.
+They can make your business and brand seem stiff, pretentious, or boring.
+So, how do you write press releases?

-We’ve got 10 tips to show you how.
+We’ve got ten tips to show you how.

 1. Hook your readers.